-The DSL is aware of the new legislation updated in February 2023, referred to in KCSIE 23 regarding forced marriages and the management thereof.
+The DSL is aware of the legislation updated in February 2023, referred to in KCSiE 24 regarding forced marriages and the management thereof.

 If staff have a concern regarding a child who might be at risk of HBA or who has suffered from HBA, they will speak to the Designated Safeguarding Lead (or Deputy Designated Safeguarding Lead).